j-be/AutoBim/README.md

 does the multi-pass in the first place.
 The closer your probe points are to the set screws, the less the influence.
 So you may want to spend a little time getting those right.

+## Printer does a 3-point leveling at start of tramming

+This means your firmware was compiled with [Unified Bed Leveling](https://marlinfw.org/docs/features/unified_bed_leveling.html).
+Open the plugin settings and check the `UBL (Unified Bed Leveling)` checkbox.

 ## Why is it so slow?
 Why doesn't the plugin read `some value` from the printer?

 Unfortunately, all parameters referring to probing seem to be hardcoded in Marlin and are not readable via GCode.
 It